Skip to Content

 How to store roasted tomatoes

-Two sheet pans of freshly roasted cherry tomatoes.
+sheet pans of roasted tomatoes.

 Store slow-roasted tomatoes in an airtight container in the refrigerator for up to a week.
 But if you make more than you can eat, you can freeze them for up to 6 months.
 I suggest you use freezer-proof containers and label anything in the freezer for easy identification.